Why are some trips not available to students under 18 on the first day of the trip?

 What kind of physical shape do I need to be in?

 While NO EXPERIENCE is necessary for any of the trips, we strongly recommend you prepare as WO can be physically challenging.
 If you have an open attitude and a readiness to challenge yourself, we have confidence that you will be able to complete the course.
 However, you will find that if you are physically fit, you will enjoy the trip that much more.

-The physical challenge of the Baja California Sea Kayak will be dependent on ocean conditions.
+The physical challenge of the Sea Kayaking trips will be dependent on water conditions.
 When calm, the paddling is not overly challenging.
 When winds or current pick up, the physical challenge increases.
 No kayaking experience is necessary as instructors will teach all the basic skills needed.
 Kayakers will paddle their own boat or share a double and will be expected to carry personal & group gear in the kayak.
 We suggest you consider push-ups, pull-ups and sit-ups to strengthen the arm, stomach and back muscles that will be used for paddling.
-Though the Sea of Cortez can be quite calm, sea sickness proves to be a challenge for some participants.
+The sea kayaking course area can be quite hot, 90+ degrees.
+We will take advantage of cool times of day for paddling and rest and enjoy cooling off in the water during the hottest times of day.
+Baja Sea Kayak-Though the Sea of Cortez can be quite calm, sea sickness proves to be a challenge for some participants.
 Come prepared with sea sickness medicine.
-The sea kayaking course area can be quite hot, 90+ degrees.
-We will take advantage of cool times of day for paddling and rest and enjoy cooling off in the sea during the hottest times of day.

 The Canoe trip endures some of the more extreme temperatures, so for most individuals, dealing with the hot temperatures proves to be the biggest obstacle.
 Your guides will teach all the basic skills needed, and participants will paddle a canoe with one other person and will be expected to carry personal & group gear in the canoe.